Layering

 Really a course on controlled improvisation in design, it focuses on the three

 aspects in the title.
-I eventually finish the pieces, always naming them after the
+I eventually finish the demonstration pieces, always naming

 1. 2.
 3.